FirelightWP/easy-fancybox/readme.txt

  3. Activate the plugin on the Plug-ins page.

 Done!
-Check your sparkling new FancyBoxed images :)
+By default, any images that are linked to directly (not to a WordPress page) from within your posts and pages, should now be opening in a FancyBox overlay :)

 Not happy with the default settings?
 Check out the new options under **Settings > Media**.